rellimrebo/rellimrebo.github.io/content/posts/the-murder-of-lydia-stewart.md

 description: ""
 date: "2021-02-27"
 ---

+*Note from the author: I started this around 6 months ago then immediately dropped it (so much for finishing writing projects).
+I saw it in my notes a few days ago and realized I wanted to write an end to it, even if it isn't the best.
+Enjoy!*

 The kids at school think that Lydia Stewart moved away, but I know better.
 Lydia died fourteen days ago on Friday, May the Twelfth.
 This would be an odd thing for me to know, save for two essential truths:

 1. I watched the hearse carry her body away